 Cynthia attended Saint Mary Magdalen School.
 She graduated from Reseda High School in 1965.
 She holds a BA in Leisure Studies, an MA in Educational Administration/Community Education and a Doctorate in Ministry from Global Ministries.
 She taught for several years at Arizona State University in the Leisure Studies Department with a specialty in Special Populations and Community Education.
-She served as a VISTA Volunteer in Arizona during the War on Poverty.
+She served as a VISTA Volunteer in Arizona during the Civil Rights Movement and the War on Poverty.

 For more than Twenty Years Cindy worked in Campus Ministry at Occidental College and UCLA.
 She was Chair of the L.A.
 Archdiocese Task Force on the Status of Women in the Church in 1980-1982.
 She also served for over 10 years as a Human Relations trainer for the Empathy Building Process called Green Circle Program.